Equation of State of Decompressed Quark Matter, and Observational Signatures of Quark-Star Mergers

-Whether quark stars exist in nature is unknown; it depends on the quark matter binding energy $\Delta E$ (the energy required to release neutron from the bulk quark matter).
-Our calculations show that for relatively high $\Delta E$ (e.g. $\gtrsim 50$~MeV), BQS or QS-BH mergers cannot produce neutron-rich ejecta in the gas phase, therefore cannot produce r-process elements and kilonova.
-In this scenario, AT2017gfo is unlikely to have originated from a BQS merger.
-Alternatively, if it did originate from a BQS merger, we can put a stringent constraint on $\Delta E$, i.e. $\Delta E\lesssim 20$~MeV.
-We anticipate that the future observation of NS-BH mergers could impose even tighter constraints on $\Delta E$, as the temperatures in QS-BH mergers are generally lower than those in BQS mergers.
+In this Letter, our calculations show that for relatively high $\Delta E$ (e.g. $\gtrsim 50$~MeV), BQS or QS-BH mergers cannot produce neutron-rich ejecta in the gas phase, therefore cannot produce r-process elements and kilonova.
+In this scenario, AT2017gfo is unlikely to originate from a BQS merger.
+Alternatively, if it did, $\Delta E$ can be tightly constrained (e.g., $\Delta E\lesssim20\,{\rm MeV}$).
+Future NS-BH mergers observation may impose even tighter constraints on $\Delta E$, as temperatures in QS-BH mergers are generally lower. {On the other hand, the \textit{non-detection} of kilonovae in association with sufficiently nearby ``neutron star'' mergers could serve as potential evidence for the existence of QSs.
+However, robust conclusions require first ruling out alternative explanations within the NS framework---e.g., signals falling below detection thresholds due to ejecta mass, velocity, or opacity~\citep{2017Natur.551...80K}, which may be influenced by the nuclear EOS~\citep{2021ApJ...906...98N}, magnetic field effects~\citep{2024MNRAS.527.2240D}, nuclear reaction rates~\citep{2021ApJ...906...94Z,2023ApJ...944..144L}; the absence of tidal disruption in NS-BH mergers~\citep{2021ApJ...923L...2F}; contamination from bright optical afterglows or background emission from active galactic nucleus accretion disks~\citep{2022ApJ...938..147Z}.
+Disentangling these possibilities will be crucial in using kilonova observations--or their absence--to test the QS hypothesis.}

-\acknowledgements{Acknowledgements: We thank Ang Li for her helpful comments.
-Z.-Q. M. is supported by the Postdoctoral Innovation Talent Support Program of CPSF (No. BX20240223).
-Z.-Y. Z. is supported by the Postdoctoral Innovation Talent Support Program of CPSF (No. BX.20220207), the National Natural Science Foundation of China (No. 12273028) and the China Postdoctoral Science Foundation funded project (No. 2022M712086).}
+\acknowledgements{Acknowledgements: ZM would like to thank Ang Li for her valuable comments and Chen Zhang for helpful discussion regarding the binding energy.
+ZM is supported by the Postdoctoral Innovation Talent Support Program of CPSF (No. BX20240223) and the China Postdoctoral Science Foundation funded project (No. 2024M761948).
+ZZ is supported by the Postdoctoral Innovation Talent Support Program of CPSF (No. BX20220207), the National Natural Science Foundation of China (No. 12273028) and the China Postdoctoral Science Foundation funded project (No. 2022M712086).}